genuinetesting

 Electrolyte & Separator Analysis

-• Electrolyte composition and purity analysis
+• Electrolyte composition and purity

-• Separator pore structure and thickness analysis
+• Separator pore structure and uniformity

 Interfacial & Cross-Sectional Analysis

-• Electrode coating thickness and uniformity
+• Electrode coating thickness evaluation

-• Binder distribution and adhesion
+• Binder distribution and adhesion studies

-• Layer delamination and void formation
+• Delamination and void detection

 Interfacial & Cross-Sectional Analysis